backstage/community-plugins/workspaces/orchestrator/plugins/orchestrator/api-report.md

 /// <reference types="react" />

 import { ApiRef } from '@backstage/core-plugin-api';
-import { AssessedProcessInstance } from '@backstage-community/plugin-orchestrator-common';
+import { AssessedProcessInstanceDTO } from '@backstage-community/plugin-orchestrator-common';
+import { AxiosResponse } from 'axios';
 import { BackstagePlugin } from '@backstage/core-plugin-api';
+import { DefaultApi } from '@backstage-community/plugin-orchestrator-common';
 import { DiscoveryApi } from '@backstage/core-plugin-api';
+import { FilterInfo } from '@backstage-community/plugin-orchestrator-common';
 import { IdentityApi } from '@backstage/core-plugin-api';
 import { JsonObject } from '@backstage/types';
 import { JSX as JSX_2 } from 'react';
 import { Notification as Notification_2 } from '@kie-tools-core/notifications/dist/api';
+import { PaginationInfoDTO } from '@backstage-community/plugin-orchestrator-common';
 import { PathParams } from '@backstage/core-plugin-api';
 import { ProcessInstance } from '@backstage-community/plugin-orchestrator-common';
+import { ProcessInstanceListResultDTO } from '@backstage-community/plugin-orchestrator-common';
 import { default as React_2 } from 'react';
 import { RouteRef } from '@backstage/core-plugin-api';
 import { SubRouteRef } from '@backstage/core-plugin-api';